chelseasenter/bank-and-voting-analysis-with-Python/README.md

         final_results[candidate] = final_tally<p>
     print(final_results) <p><p>

-[x] divide individual candidate list (total votes per candidate) by vote_choice_list, set value to dictionary as list with the total votes - 3<p>
+- [x] divide individual candidate list (total votes per candidate) by vote_choice_list, set value to dictionary as list with the total votes - 3<p>
          final_results[key] = [final_tally, round((final_tally / vote_count)*100,3)] <p>

-[x] find the highest value in dictionary by setting for loop and initializing "winner_value"<p><p>
+- [x] find the highest value in dictionary by setting for loop and initializing "winner_value"<p><p>
          winner_value = 0 <p>
          (inside for loop for each candidate:)
           if final_tally > winner_value: <p>
             winner_value = final_tally <p>
             winner_name = candidate <p>
-[x] create lists to for loop into terminal (print) and write into text file all at once: <p>
+- [x] create lists to for loop into terminal (print) and write into text file all at once: <p>
              variables needed: <p>
              header <p>
              body with candidate overview <p>
              footer declaring winner <p> <p>

 ## Review of Projects: notes, links, etc.
+__Reflection:__<p>
 After seeing how other READMEs are formatted, I will no longer include the brainstorming section.
 I will possibly the Pseudocode portion, especially when I'm completing coursework to show my work.
 This illustrates to me the importance of extracurricular projects, so I have the freedom to exclude "my process" notes and focus fully on the material I'm creating.<p><p>

-I was doubtful the scripts I wrote could be condensed further.
-However, after looking over it, I'm quite pleased with what I created.
-I'm sure I will find quicker ways to get the results I need, but for now this wasn't half bad.<p><p>
+There was a lot of brainstorming, writing things out, deleting lines, adding lines, scrapping the whole thing, starting over.
+It was frustrating to feel totally lost in what I had to do when I felt I had exhausted all possible routes on the current "thought road" I was on.
+However, after looking over my final products, I'm quite pleased with what I created.
+Although there were moments of frustration, those moments allowed for wonderful eureka! moments when things worked the first time I ran them.
+I'm looking forward to those moments in the future as I progress my knowledge.
+Overall, I'm sure I will find quicker ways to get the results I need, but for now this wasn't half bad.<p><p>

 __Some links that I found helpful during these projects:__<p>
 [how to round a number in python](https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python)<p>